🆚 Humans.txt vs. OpenSearch

 About

-Humans.txt is a text file that can be created by developers to list the people who have contributed to a website.
+Humans.txt is a plain text file that allows website creators to identify and credit the people involved in developing a website.

 OpenSearch is a specification that describes a website's search engine, enabling browsers, apps, and services to discover and integrate it.